 After working out, you may find yourself in a better mood and able to think more clearly.
 If so, that’s not a coincidence — these are some of the benefits of exercise to your brain.

 Dr. Panteleimon Ekkekakis, a professor of kinesiology at Iowa State University, says exercise influences all major parts and functions of the brain.

 At the university’s Exercise Psychology Laboratory, Ekkekakis conducts research specifically related to the effects of exercise on emotion (mood, feeling, attitude) and cognition (learning, understanding, memory).
-Here are some findings — and also what they mean for you:
+Here are some of the lab’s findings — and what they mean for you.

 Emotional benefits of exercise